Advanced Technique: the Front Roll-Fall

 The next step is to start from a higher position.

-shown above.
-Then gradually move higher until you can confidently
+shown above to practice the rolls.
+Then gradually stand a little higher until you can confidently

 start your roll from a normal standing position.
 At this height,